srikar09/backtesting/README.md

 Findings:

-without accounting for transaction costs , capital gains taxes and accrued dividends 100,000 dollars invested in S&P 500 in 1927  would equal 1,427,783 in 2020.
+without accounting for transaction costs , capital gains taxes and accrued dividends 100,000 dollars invested in S&P 500 , (technically S&P 233  whens started in 1927) in 1927  would equal 1,427,783 in 2020.
 On the other hand, 100,000 dollars invested in 1927 with this strategy would equal 2,295,093 dollars in 2020
 .
 Also , these returns are real returns not nominal returns.
 Inflation has been subtracted from these returns